amandaguglieri/hackinglife/docs/az-900-preparation.md

 ![Azure Regions](img/azure-region.png)

-There are some special regions that exist, maybe, for compliance reasons (or others).
-Examples:
-- US DoD Central, US Gov Virginia, and US Gov Iowa are some physical and logical network-isolated instances of Azure for US government agencies and partners.
-- China East, China North: Available through a unique partnership between Microsoft and 21Vianet, whereby Microsoft doesn't directly.

-### Availability zones
+#### Availability zones

-They are created by using one or more datacenters.
-There are a minimum of three zones within a single region to recover from a massive outage.

 Availability zones are physically separate datacenters within an Azure region.
+Each availability zone is made up of one or more datacenters equipped with independent power, cooling, and networking.

+Availability zones are physically separate datacenters within an Azure region.
 Every availability zone includes one or more datacenters that features independent power, cooling, and networking.
 In essence, an availability zone is designed to be an isolation boundary, meaning if one zone goes down, the other continues working.

 Availability zones are designed primarily for VMs, managed disks, load balancers, and SQL databases.

-![Azure Regions](img/azure-availability-zone.png)

 It is important to remember that availability zones are connected through private high-speed fiber-optic networks.
 The image below shows what availability zones look like within a region:

+![Azure Regions](img/azure-availability-zone.png)

+To ensure resiliency, a minimum of three separate availability zones are present in all availability zone-enabled regions.
+However, not all Azure Regions currently support availability zones.

+Azure services that support availability zones fall into three categories:

+- Zonal services: You pin the resource to a specific zone (for example, VMs, managed disks, IP addresses).
+- Zone-redundant services: The platform replicates automatically across zones (for example, zone-redundant storage, SQL Database).
+- Non-regional services: Services are always available from Azure geographies and are resilient to zone-wide outages as well as region-wide outages.

-### Region pairs
+#### Region pairs

 Each Azure region is paired with another region within the same geography at least 300 miles away.
 This is done to allow for the replication of resources across a geography and reduce the chance of unavailability.
 West US region is, for instance, paired with East US.

 If an outage occurs:  one region is prioritized to make sure that at least one is restored as quickly as possible.
 It also does so to minimize downtime.
-Data resides within the same geography as its pair.
+Data continues to reside within the same geography as its pair (except for Brazil South) for tax -and law- enforcement jurisdiction purposes.

+> Most regions are paired in two directions, meaning they are the backup for the region that provides a backup for them (West US and East US back each other up).
+However, some regions, such as West India and Brazil South, are paired in only one direction.
+In a one-direction pairing, the Primary region does not provide backup for its secondary region.
+So, even though West India’s secondary region is South India, South India does not rely on West India.
+West India's secondary region is South India, but South India's secondary region is Central India.
+Brazil South is unique because it's paired with a region outside of its geography.
+Brazil South's secondary region is South Central US.
+The secondary region of South Central US isn't Brazil South.

+**Sovereign regions**

+>In addition to regular regions, Azure also has sovereign regions.
+Sovereign regions are instances of Azure that are isolated from the main instance of Azure.
+You may need to use a sovereign region for compliance or legal purposes.
+Azure sovereign regions include:
+>	- US DoD Central, US Gov Virginia, US Gov Iowa and more: These regions are physical and logical network-isolated instances of Azure for U.S. government agencies and partners.
+These datacenters are operated by screened U.S. personnel and include additional compliance certifications.
+>	- China East, China North, and more: These regions are available through a unique partnership between Microsoft and 21Vianet, whereby Microsoft doesn't directly maintain the datacenters.

+### Management infrastructure
-### Azure Resources and Resource Groups
+#### Azure Resources and Resource Groups

+A resource is the basic building block of Azure.
+Anything you create, provision, deploy, etc. is a resource.
+Virtual Machines (VMs), virtual networks, databases, cognitive services, etc. are all considered resources within Azure.

+Resource groups are simply groupings of resources.
+When you create a resource, you’re required to place it into a resource group.
+While a resource group can contain many resources, a single resource can only be in one resource group at a time.
+Some resources may be moved between resource groups, but when you move a resource to a new group, it will no longer be associated with the former group.
+Additionally, resource groups can't be nested, meaning you can’t put resource group B inside of resource group A.

-Before deploying an Azure resource, you need to create at least a resource group to deploy the resource into.
-The relationship of resources with resource groups is highlighted below:
+If you grant or deny access to a resource group, you’ve granted or denied access to all the resources within the resource group.

-• **Resource**: A resource is a manageable item in Azure.
-Virtual machines, storage accounts, web apps, and virtual networks are examples of resources.
-• **Resource Group**: A resource group is a container that holds all related resources that you want to manage as a group.
-Resources within a resource group are typically managed as a group.
-Resource groups can be nested.

-All resources must be in a resource group, and a single resource can only be a member of a single resource group.
-What you can do is moving resources from one group to another.

 When deleting a resource group, all resources included in it  will be deleted, so it makes sense to organized your resource groups by similar lifecycle, or by function.

 Resource groups are also a scope for applying RBAC (Role Based Access Control) permissions.

-### Azure Subscription
+#### Azure Subscription

 An Azure subscription provides authenticated and authorized access to Azure products and services and allows organizations to provision cloud resources.
 Every Azure subscription links to an Azure account, which is an identity in Azure AD or in a directory that Azure AD trusts.

-Azure subscriptions can be used to define boundaries around Azure products, services, and resources:
+In Azure, subscriptions are a unit of management, billing, and scale.

+An account can have multiple subscriptions, but it’s only required to have one.
+In a multi-subscription account, you can use the subscriptions to configure different billing models and apply different access-management policies.
+You can use Azure subscriptions to define boundaries around Azure products, services, and resources.
+There are two types of subscription boundaries that you can use:

-• Billing boundary: Azure subscription determines how an Azure account is billed for using Azure.
+- **Billing boundary**: This subscription type determines how an Azure account is billed for using Azure.
+You can create multiple subscriptions for different types of billing requirements.
+Azure generates separate billing reports and invoices for each subscription so that you can organize and manage costs.
-• Access control boundary: Azure subscription creates separate subscriptions to reflect different organizational structures.
+- **Access control boundary**: Azure applies access-management policies at the subscription level, and you can create separate subscriptions to reflect different organizational structures.
+An example is that within a business, you have different departments to which you apply distinct Azure subscription policies.
+This billing model allows you to manage and control access to the resources that users provision with specific subscriptions.

 An account can have one subscription or multiple subscriptions that have different billing models.
 You can also use subscription to apply different access-management policies when necessary.
+For example, you might choose to create additional subscriptions to separate:

+- **Environments**: separate environments for development and testing, security, or to isolate data for compliance reasons.
+This design is particularly useful because resource access control occurs at the subscription level.
+- **Organizational structures**:  you could limit one team to lower-cost resources, while allowing the IT department a full range.
+This design allows you to manage and control access to the resources that users provision within each subscription.
+- **Billing**: For instance, you might want to create one subscription for your production workloads and another subscription for your development and testing workloads.

-### Management Groups in Azure
+#### Management Groups in Azure

 To efficiently manage access, policies (like available regions), and compliance when you manage multiple Azure subscriptions, you can use Management Groups, because management groups provide scope that sits above subscriptions.